Františkovy Lázně

 Františkovy Lázně (/cs/; Franzensbad) is a spa town in Cheb District in the Karlovy Vary Region of the Czech Republic.
 It has about 5,600 inhabitants.
+The town is located in the Cheb Basin.

-Together with neighbouring Karlovy Vary and Mariánské Lázně, it forms the West Bohemian Spa Triangle.
-The town centre is well preserved and since 1992 has been protected as an urban monument reservation.
-In 2021, the town became part of the transnational UNESCO World Heritage Site under the name "Great Spa Towns of Europe" because of its natural springs and its architectural testimony to the popularity of spa towns across Europe in the 18th through 20th centuries.
+Františkovy Lázně was founded in 1793.
+Together with nearby Karlovy Vary and Mariánské Lázně, it forms the so-called West Bohemian Spa Triangle.
+The town centre is well preserved and is protected as an urban monument reservation.
+It is also part of the transnational UNESCO World Heritage Site under the name "Great Spa Towns of Europe" because of its natural springs and spa architecture.

 Administrative division

 Františkovy Lázně consists of eight municipal parts (in brackets population according to the 2021 census):